codefresh-io/cap-docs.codefresh.io/_docs/pipelines/images.md

 Building Docker images is one of the most basic requirements for creating Delivery Pipelines.
 Once you create an image, push the image to a registry, and report it to CSDP, image information is continually updated in the CSDP UI.

-### Pre-requisites to view images in CSDP
+### Requirements for images in CSDP
-We have examples in the Codefresh Hub for Argo for each of the following.
+Complete the mandatory steps to see your images in CSDP.
+Each step has links to examples in the Codefresh Hub for Argo.

 1. (Mandatory) Build the Docker image, and push the image to any registry.
   See [Create a Docker image using Kaniko](https://codefresh.io/argohub/workflow-template/kaniko){:target="\_blank"}.
 1. (Optional) Enrich image information with annotations and metadata.